 Make Time to Give Back: Family Volunteer Opportunities

 The winter holidays are a time for feeling gratitude for everything you have.
 Why not share your blessings by giving back to the community in a meaningful way?
-Spend a Saturday morning preparing and serving food at a soup kitchen, or ask your local elder care facility how you can help.
+Spend a Saturday morning preparing and serving food at a soup kitchen, or ask your local elder care facility how you can help them celebrate Christmas.
 Of course, you may not be able to visit residents in person due to COVID-19 restrictions, so use your imagination!
 Ask the staff if there’s someone who’s feeling lonely this season who might enjoy a FaceTime or Zoom chat.
 You could make a huge difference in someone’s life by giving them a few minutes of your time and energy.

 Do You See What I See?
 Take a Nighttime Walk or Drive